 - Brief statement of recommendation for the candidate submitted via email

-- Send all nominations to Janelle Sweeney, Executive Officer, Office of Academic and Student Affairs
+- Send all nominations to Jenny Memmott, Director of Career and Professional Affairs

 - Nominations are accepted on an ongoing basis throughout the year.